PurnimaPathak44/Project-1/README.md

 Supplemented Kaggle Data with:
 "Writer, Awards, Ratings, Metascore, Imdb Rating, and Imdb Votes" for each movie

+After deleting unwanted columns and merging the API data with the main Kaggle data, we had a dataset containg 1178 rows and 26 columns.

 ## Analysis and Findings

 ## Conclusion